kevanwee/crimewatch/README.md

 CrimeWatch is currently in development.
 - ✅ Web scraper is built
-- ❌ Heatmap feature is deprecated and not functional yet
+- ❌ Heatmap feature is not functional yet

 ## 📥 Installation